i Sources of arbitration law

 In China, sources of arbitration law include legislation, judicial interpretations, official replies of the Supreme People's Court (SPC) and guiding cases.

-The Arbitration Law, which has been in effect since 1995 and was revised in 2017, is the primary legislation for arbitration.
+The Arbitration Law, which has been in effect since 1995 and which was revised in 2017, is the primary legislation for arbitration.
 The Civil Procedure Law also covers certain aspects, particularly related to interim measures and enforcement.

 Judicial interpretations promulgated by the SPC, such as the Interpretation of the SPC on Certain Issues Concerning the Implementation of the Arbitration Law of the People's Republic of China (2006), and the Provisions of the SPC on Several Issues Concerning Trial of Cases Involving Judicial Review of Arbitration (2018), also play important roles.